 LEARN about rabbits.
 Rabbits are an 8-12-year commitment and adding a rabbit to your family should be given plenty of thought and consideration.

 SUBMIT Adoption Application.
 Tap/click here to submit an adoption application for review by the Bunny Brigade.
 Please allow 24-72 hours for review.
 You will receive an email from the Bunny Brigade after your application is received.
 We will work with you to ensure you understand: rabbit care, proper supplies, and discuss whether a rabbit is the right fit for you and your family, as well as other pets you may have.
-If you are looking for a companion for your current rabbit, you can schedule a bunny date with the VCAS Bunny Brigade to help find the perfect match.
+If you are looking for a companion for your current rabbit, please email the VCAS Bunny Brigade at VCASBunnyBrigade@gmail.com for information about scheduling a bunny date and finding your bunny their perfect match.

 SCHEDULE an appointment.
 Once your application is submitted and approved, the Bunny Brigade will work with you to schedule a time to come to the shelter and meet rabbits.
 Adoptions are also by walk-in, but scheduling an appointment is preferred and is given priority.